colltoaction/writings/Adjoint School 2025/Application Form.md

 > Q: (~250 words) In place of a CV, write a short paragraph about your educational and/or professional background.
 Please mention your current occupation or position if you have one.
 This is your opportunity to brag about yourself!

-My passion is for computing in general, and every day I find new ways to get myself involved.
-I'm a Bachelor from University of Buenos Aires with a minor in Computer Engineering and a major in Computer Science.
+Free and Public Education is a part of Argentinian culture as big as dulce de leche and Maradona, and I'm grateful for the extraordinary opportunities my country has given me.
+I attended preparatory at National School of Buenos Aires, one of the most prestigious in Latin America and home of two Nobel laureates.
+I currently attend to University of Buenos Aires where I'm majoring in Computer Science.

-For more than ten years, while studying, I had full-time engineering jobs.
-I traveled to the U.S. for several internships at Google and Microsoft, but I decided to have a professional career in my home city and continue my Master's studies.
+I worked full-time jobs all my adult life, as most students here do.
+Early on I started a software engineering career which informs my views on real-life applications of science.
+As an advanced student I had four internships in the U.S, one at Google and three at Microsoft.
+When I was offered a permanent position I rejected it to settle in my home city.
+As I finished my Bachelor studies I moved on to senior roles in a startup and then a big company.

-Last year I decided to quit and focus on open, free research.
-I have recently developed open hardware definitions for reversible gates in FPGAs.
-I'm collaborating with hypergraph library authors in an interchange format that will bridge an existing gap in the scientist toolkit.
-In July I attended the Quantum Physics and Logic conference (QPL2025) and I'm taking an independent course on the same topic.
+This year has been the most challenging since I decided to quit and become an independent researcher.
+My goal is to found a science-oriented cooperative where researchers can be part of the traditional economy.
+I attend several seminars including Category Theory, Graph Theory and Quantum Logic and I also enjoy watching conferences on YouTube.
+I'm working towards a complete redesign of Computing, from physical gates and FPGAs to programming languages and diagrammatic reasoning.

 ## Describe your expectations for the Adjoint School